yudong-94/personal-website/blogs/AdviceOnStartingANewJob.md

 **1. Ask Questions**
 *'Don't hesitate to ask around'*
 *'Feel free to reach out to people'*
-*'Ask lots of questions early one'*
+*'Ask lots of questions early on'*
 *'Ask questions sooner, and it doesn't hurt to ask'*
 ...